cbroms/svelte-inline-markdown-editor/README.md

-# Svelte Inline Markup Editor
+# Svelte Inline Markdown Editor

 A small text editor that shows a live preview of markdown formatting as you type.